Onshore cabling to connect the Walney Offshore Windfarm to the national grid took place in phases. Here’s how it was done.

-There were some big obstacles in the path of the cable – for example the tram tracks and the railway line at Hillylaid in Thornton, and the culverts at Trunnah Road.
+There are some big obstacles in the path of the cable.
+For example the tram tracks and the railway line at Hillylaid in Thornton.
+Plus the culverts at Trunnah Road.

 Route of the cable from shore to substation

-but disruption was kept to an absolute minimum, and we kept you well informed!
+Unfortunately, you can’t make an omelette without cracking an egg…. but disruption was kept to a minimum, and we kept you well informed!

 While you’re here…